ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 The device model in the ibmiotf client library is represented as DeviceData and to create a DeviceData one needs to create the following objects,

 * DeviceInfo (mandatory)
-* DeviceLocation (optional but required if the device supports location update)
+* DeviceLocation (required if the device supports location update)
+* DiagnosticErrorCode (required if the device wants to update the ErrorCode)
-* DeviceDiagnostic (optional but required if the device supports diagnostics update)
+* DiagnosticLog (required if the device wants to update Log information)
-* DeviceFirmware (optional but required if the device supports Firmware Actions)
+* DeviceFirmware (required if the device supports Firmware Actions)
-* Metadata (mandatory)
+* DeviceMetadata (mandatory)

-The following code snippet shows how to create the DeviceInfo Object with sample data,
+The following code snippet shows how to create the mandatory objects, DeviceInfo and DeviceMetadata with sample data,

 .. code:: java